home2025202420232022SpeciesBirdsMammalsSpidersInsectsPlantsProjectsTasksPoplarsAimsPictures

 The 2020 CBC-style survey suggests about 3 territories on the plot.

-Nests in H.H. garden, successfully rearing young.
+Nests in Hillside House garden, successfully rearing young.

-H.H. garden has been designed and adapted to provide plenty of fruiting trees late in summer and autumn.
+Hillside House garden has been designed and adapted to provide plenty of fruiting trees late in summer and autumn.
 Fledged juvenile blackbirds feed on berries of various trees, including yew, rowan, elder and plums.

 song thrush